joshuabdixon/Anomaly-Detection-Ship-Engine-Maintenance/README.md

    - **Isolation Forest:** Implemented to compare its effectiveness in detecting outliers.
 3. **Evaluation:** Compared different models based on the percentage of detected anomalies and their alignment with business expectations.

-### Conclusion

-In this analysis, statistical and machine learning methodologies, including the Interquartile Range (IQR), One-Class SVM, and Isolation Forest, were employed to detect anomalies in a ship's engine functionality.
-The key features with higher occurrences of anomalies were **Lubrication Oil Temperature, Coolant Pressure, Fuel Pressure,** and **Engine RPM**.
-This consistency across all analysis methods indicates these features are critical for monitoring engine performance.

-Implementing the developed anomaly detection models and scheduling regular maintenance based on anomaly reports can significantly reduce potential engine malfunctions and downtime.
-These proactive measures will enhance operational efficiency, reduce repair costs, and ensure timely deliveries, ultimately improving profitability and safety.

 ## Recommendations

 - **Use the Anomaly Detection Models:** Implement the developed anomaly detection models to alert engineers of potential issues before they escalate, particularly for the key features outlined above.